nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/administration/installation.md

 1. Deploy a RabbitMQ Server

+1. Deploy a API container for Centurion ERP

-1. Deploy a Web container for Centurion ERP
+1. Deploy a UI container for Centurion ERP

 1. Deploy a Worker container for Centurion ERP

-1. Add settings file to path `/etc/itsm/settings.py` for both Centurion ERP containers.
+1. Add settings file to path `/etc/itsm/settings.py` for both API and worker Centurion ERP containers.

 1. Run migrations